Database Registration

 kubectl get deploy test-deployment-visulate-for-oracle-api --namespace=test-ns -oyaml > deployment.yaml

 Edit the downloaded deployment manifest.
-Update the secretName with the value from the previous step (use kubectl get secret if you forgot to make a note the value).
+Update the secretName with the value from the previous step (use kubectl get secret if you forgot to make a note of the value).

 apiVersion: extensions/v1beta1